| Title: | Parametric Quantile Regression Models for Bounded Data |

 The parameter estimation and inference are performed under the frequentist paradigm.

-R package is use, since allows different optimization
+The optimx R package is use, since allows different optimization

 technique to maximize the log-likelihood function.
 The analytical score function are